 Are the lunar mansions the same as the nakshatras?

-No. The Arabic manāzil are 28 equal mansions of about 12°51'; the Indian nakshatras are 27 equal divisions of 13°20', with an optional 28th, Abhijit.
-They share the idea of dividing the Moon's path by its marker stars, but differ in count, width, and much of their doctrine, so treating them as one list is a mistake.
+No. The Arabic manāzil are 28 equal mansions of about 12°51'.
+The Indian nakshatras are 27 equal divisions of 13°20', with an optional 28th, Abhijit.
+Both divide the Moon's path by its marker stars, but they differ in count, width, and much of their doctrine, so treating them as one list is a mistake.

 How is a mansion different from a Moon sign?

-A Moon sign is one of the twelve 30° signs the Moon occupied at your birth, a broad symbol of temperament.
-A mansion is a much finer 12°51' station tied to a specific star, and its classical use is electional, describing the quality of a chosen moment rather than a personality.
+A Moon sign is one of the twelve 30° signs the Moon occupied at your birth, a broad marker of temperament.
+A mansion is a much finer 12°51' station tied to one specific star.
+Its classical use is electional, meaning it describes the quality of a chosen moment rather than a personality.
 To find yours, see what your Moon sign reveals.

 Do the lunar mansions predict the future?

-No. In the tradition the mansions describe the symbolic tone of a moment for beginning something, so the craft is choosing a favorable time to act, not divining a fixed fate.
-A mansion is called classically suited to a journey or to healing, which is a statement about timing, not a forecast about a person.
+No. In the tradition the mansions describe the symbolic tone of a moment for beginning something.
+The craft is choosing a favorable time to act, not divining a fixed fate.
+When a mansion is called suited to a journey or to healing, that is a statement about timing, not a forecast about a person.

 Which zodiac do the mansions use, tropical or sidereal?

 Sources differ.
-The Western electional and magical tables count mansion one schematically from 0° Aries, but whether that 0° is tropical (fixed to the equinox) or sidereal (fixed to the stars) varies by author.
+The Western electional and magical tables count the first mansion schematically from 0° Aries.
+Whether that 0° is tropical (fixed to the equinox) or sidereal (fixed to the stars) varies by author.
 Because precession has moved the anchor stars far from their medieval degrees, some practitioners now prefer a star-fixed reckoning.

 Choosing a moment, not reading a fate